Abraham England: Early life

 Abraham England was born at Barrowford, near Nelson in Lancashire and pursued a business career in Manchester.
-He joined the Territorial Force as a volunteer and during the First World War he served in Egypt, Gallipoli, France and Belgium.
-He was mentioned three times in dispatches and was awarded the Distinguished Service Order in 1918 and was made a CMG two years later In 1922 he commanded the East Lancashire Divisional Train, Royal Army Service Corps and was honorary Colonel of the formation from 1923 to 1933.
+He joined the Territorial Force as a volunteer and during the First World War he served in Egypt, Gallipoli, France, and Belgium.
+He was mentioned three times in dispatches and was awarded the Distinguished Service Order in 1918 and was made a CMG two years later.
+In 1922, he commanded the East Lancashire Divisional Train, Royal Army Service Corps and was honorary Colonel of the formation from 1923 to 1933.

 Entry into politics

-In 1921 the Coalition Liberal-held seat at Heywood and Radcliffe fell vacant as the sitting MP, Albert Illingworth went to the House of Lords.
+In 1921, the Coalition Liberal-held seat at Heywood and Radcliffe fell vacant as the sitting MP, Albert Illingworth went to the House of Lords.
 England was adopted as Coalition Liberal candidate and faced a three-cornered contest with Labour and an Independent Liberal supported by H H Asquith.
-There was doubt at first as to whether the Asquithian Liberals would put up a candidate as many Liberals in the north-west were anxious to avoid the wounds of an open clash with the Lloyd George coalition Liberals.
-All three candidates professed to be supporters of Free Trade so for the coalition campaign the main election issue was the avoidance of class war and Lloyd George emphasised this in his public letter of support to England.
-In his election address England said the issue was whether the country wished to submit to will of an extremist minority.
+There was doubt at first as to whether the Asquithian Liberals would put up a candidate, as many Liberals in the northwest were anxious to avoid the wounds of an open clash with the Lloyd George coalition Liberals.
+All three candidates professed to be supporters of Free Trade, so for the coalition campaign, the main election issue was the avoidance of class war and Lloyd George emphasised this in his public letter of support to England.
+In his election address, England said the issue was whether the country wished to submit to will of an extremist minority.
 Notwithstanding this attack, the result was a Labour gain, albeit by the narrow majority of 305 votes.
-The successful candidate, Walter Halls of Nottingham was said to have profited from the breakdown of talks in Manchester over wages in the cotton trade which threatened the employment and livelihoods of many of the local people.
+The successful candidate, Walter Halls of Nottingham, was said to have profited from the breakdown of talks in Manchester over wages in the cotton trade, which threatened the employment and livelihoods of many of the local people.
 Halls received 13,430 votes to England's 13,125.
 The Independent Liberal received 5,671.